Contact: Jen Aliano

-Charleston, S.C. — GrassrootsHealth, an international nonprofit public health promotion organization, will launch its Protect Our Children (POC) NOW! vitamin D demonstration project April 7 in the Charleston area at the Medical University of South Carolina (MUSC), and will soon follow with a second phase in Columbia.
-POC will be available at no cost to a minimum of 500 pregnant women at 17 weeks or less gestation who live within these two service areas.
+Encinitas, CA (June 20, 2016) GrassrootsHealth, an international nonprofit public health promotion organization, will launch its Protect Our Children NOW! vitamin D demonstration project in the Missoula area at the Western Montana Clinic (WMC).
+Protect Our Children NOW! will be available at no cost to all pregnant women receiving care at the clinic.
 The project will include patient and health care provider education, screening and vitamin D supplements.

 “We’re very excited to launch Protect Our Children NOW! in Montana,” said Carole Baggerly, founder and director of GrassrootsHealth.
 “This is a wonderful opportunity to improve health outcomes and save lives, starting in utero.
 We aim to reduce the incidence of preterm births, as well as positively influence the health of pregnant moms and lower the prevalence of early childhood diseases associated with vitamin D deficiency.
 When you start with vitamin D sufficiency in utero it is like filling up the gas tank before your summer road trip – you are setting up for health success.”